/

 Here are some basic commands for working with journalctl in the console:

-• journalctl --since <date and time> - view the log for a specific period of time,
+journalctl --since <date_time>View the log for a specific period of time since entered date and time

 For example, to display all SSH service startup logs: